Garuda-IIITH-RRC/Octomap_FastPlanner_simulation/README.md

 ## Catkin Folder Structure
 All folder(workspaces) are in /home directory
 1. PX4-Autopilot\
-  Contain PX4-Gazebo-Sitl
+  Contains PX4-Gazebo-SITL

 2. catkin_ws\
-  Conatins mavros
+  Contains mavros

 3. fastplanner_ws\
-  Conatains mapping, planning and controller
+  Contains mapping, planning and controller

 ## How To Run